ggioffreda/glued-store/README.md

 ----------

-To store objects there are two different interfaces available: an HTTP REST API with POST, PUT, PATCH, DELETE and GET methods and an AMQP interface thanks to a processor subscribing to a list of topics any module can publish objects to.
+To store objects there are two different interfaces available: an HTTP REST API with POST, PUT, PATCH, DELETE and GET methods and a Pub-Sub interface thanks to a service subscribing to a list of topics any module can publish objects to.

 ### HTTP API